Government by algorithm: History

 In 1962, the director of the Institute for Information Transmission Problems of the Russian Academy of Sciences in Moscow (later Kharkevich Institute), Alexander Kharkevich, published an article in the journal "Communist" about a computer network for processing information and control of the economy.
-In fact, he proposed to make a network like the modern Internet for the needs of algorithmic governance (Project OGAS).
-This created a serious concern among CIA analysts.
+He proposed a computer network resembling aspects of the modern Internet for the purposes of algorithmic governance (Project OGAS).
+This proposal raised concerns among CIA analysts.
 In particular, Arthur M. Schlesinger Jr. warned that "by 1970 the USSR may have a radically new production technology, involving total enterprises or complexes of industries, managed by closed-loop, feedback control employing self-teaching computers".

 Between 1971 and 1973, the Chilean government carried out Project Cybersyn during the presidency of Salvador Allende.
 This project was aimed at constructing a distributed decision support system to improve the management of the national economy.
 Elements of the project were used in 1972 to successfully overcome the traffic collapse caused by a CIA-sponsored strike of forty thousand truck drivers.
-Besides that initial project, Beer was involved in similar cybernetic projects across Latin America during the 1980s and 1990s, as the region gradually returned to democracy, particularly in Uruguay and Colombia, in which his Viable System Model’s (VSM) was applied.
+Besides that initial project, its architect, Stafford Beer was involved in similar cybernetic projects across Latin America during the 1980s and 1990s, as the region gradually returned to democracy, particularly in Uruguay and Colombia, in which his Viable System Model's (VSM) was applied.

 Also in the 1960s and 1970s, Herbert A. Simon championed expert systems as tools for rationalization and evaluation of administrative behavior.
 The automation of rule-based processes was an ambition of tax agencies over many decades resulting in varying success.
 Early work from this period includes Thorne McCarty's influential TAXMAN project in the US and Ronald Stamper's LEGOL project in the UK.
 In 1993, the computer scientist Paul Cockshott from the University of Glasgow and the economist Allin Cottrell from the Wake Forest University published the book Towards a New Socialism, where they claim to demonstrate the possibility of a democratically planned economy built on modern computer technology.
 The Honourable Justice Michael Kirby published a paper in 1998, where he expressed optimism that the then-available computer technologies such as legal expert system could evolve to computer systems, which will strongly affect the practice of courts.
 In 2006, attorney Lawrence Lessig, known for the slogan "Code is law", wrote: